 ii.
 Undergraduate volunteers are also sometimes given mentorship in planning and implementing honor's theses within the UNC Center of Excellence for Eating Disorders, depending on the length and quality of their contribution to the research program.

-The application form for trainees can be downloaded.
-Applications are due by August 10th, December 1st and April 1st for the following semester.
+The application form for trainees can be downloaded .
+Applications are due by August 1st, December 1st, and April 1st for the following semester.
 Please do not use Google Chrome to open the application.

-These positions will be open for competitive applicants interested in an 8-week 40 hours a week experience working in Dr. Bulik’s lab.
-Summer research fellowships are highly competitive positions that are open to undergraduate, current graduate, and postgraduate students.
+Summer research fellowships are highly competitive positions that are open to undergraduate, postgraduate, and current graduate students.
+Many of our past summer fellows have been in the first years of a graduate program (e.g., clinical psychology, epidemiology).
+These positions will be open for competitive applicants interested in an 8-week 40 hours a week research experience working in the Center of Excellence for Eating Disorders.
 Those accepted to the program will receive a $2,500 stipend upon completion of their time at UNC and will be given project and mentor assignments based on relevant experiences and future work interests.
 Please be aware that housing is NOT provided for this fellowship.
 Schedules will be planned in advance and will include several trainings relevant to the eating disorders field to help facilitate future work.
-Fellows will be required to attend our weekly research meetings, journal club and post-doctoral research seminars.
+Fellows will attend our weekly research meetings, journal club, and didactic research seminars, shadow clinical care in our inpatient and outpatient programs, and attend an expert lecture series offered to the fellows by research faculty.
+This series offers fellows an introduction to a wide range of topics in the eating disorders field, each of which our faculty are experts in (e.g., genetics, bariatric surgery, family based treatments).
 One to two summer fellows are typically selected each year.

 The application form for fellowships can be downloaded

 Interviews for Summer Fellowship positions are conducted once a year in April.